xpack/web-jekyll/pages/install.md

 {% include note.html content="Please note the syntax differences, no equal sign and double quotes, specific to `setx` but harmful to `set`." %}

+{% include note.html content="These commands are valid when using the `cmd.exe` terminal; for PowerShell or other terminals, please adjust the syntax to match their specifics." %}

 After this, the new version of the program should be visible:

 ```